lorinbaum/lorinbaum.github.io/posts/Inbox.md

 My spirits want to increase coherence, shape my environment to reflect their relationship to the physical world.
 An environment that adapts to them and responds with its own spirit.
 When the environment and other spirits are integrated to coherence, they are colonized.
 If the link becomes strong enough, they become enter the "self" seamlessly.
 This is how they colonized the body.
 They want to colonize the universe.

 Create open, accessible, honest tools that create and extend spirits and link them with high resolution, high speed interfaces.
-Avoid lock-ins, ideology, disintegrity, dishonesty.
+Avoid lock-ins, thresholds, ideology, disintegration, dishonesty.

 Extend into computers
 - Interface <- Software (spirits)